 • The arrester was mechanically loaded until the point of physical breakage – determined by a dip in the force vs deflection curve, and visibly observed by crack in a fiberglass loop, split in polymer housing, small gap between surge arrester module and metal base.
 The break occurred at a value well above the assigned seismic strength for the arrester (150%).
 Despite having exceeded the damage limit, the assembly remained generally intact afterwards, with only a minor remnant deflection from the vertical.

-The test showed that a PEXLIM surge arrester can still function (at least in the short term) even after mechanical damage – physically intact and with electrical contact maintained, indicating that the arrester would still be capable of remaining connected to the network and provide surge overvoltage protection even when broken.
-Moreover, the mold-bonding production process used on PEXLIM ensures sealing along the entire length, meaning that a split in the housing would not immediately lead to moisture ingress propagating further to cause a short-circuit of the internal elements.
+The test showed that this type of surge arrester can still function (at least in the short term) even after mechanical damage – physically intact and with electrical contact maintained, indicating that the arrester would still be capable of remaining connected to the network and provide surge overvoltage protection even when broken.
+Moreover, the mold-bonding production process used in this design ensures sealing along the entire length, meaning that a split in the housing would not immediately lead to moisture ingress propagating further to cause a short-circuit of the internal elements.

 Inspection of the entire plant is always warranted after an earthquake regardless.
-Replacement of an individual arrester at a later date may be needed, but the arrester could remain in service for a period of time in the damaged state until after the crisis has passed.
+While replacing an individual arrester may eventually be needed, the arrester could remain in service in the damaged state until after the crisis has passed.

-As per IEC 60099-5 cl 5.2.2.7.12, SSL as a withstand value verified in bending moment tests is intended to cater for relatively rare events, such as short-circuit loads or high wind gusts.
-However, earthquakes are more considered to be extreme and rare.
+As per IEC 60099-5 cl 5.2.2.7.12, SSL as a withstand value verified in bending moment tests is intended to cater to rare events such as short-circuit loads or high wind gusts.
+Earthquakes, however are considered extreme and extremely rare.
 In this same clause it states “It is important to note that SSL does not cover any seismic loads, which may require much higher SSL values than usually applied for normal service conditions, and which therefore needs special consideration…”

 A degree of responsibility for the overall seismic security of the substation should also be taken by the system operator and not simply place all demands solely on the surge arrester manufacturer.
 In the event of high mechanical demands, or remnant concern that a damaged arrester could lead to consequential damage of other primary plant, then additional recommendations can always be incorporated by the user themselves in their own procedures and policies, e.g. install polymer housings in preference to heavy brittle porcelain, arresters to be shunt-connected and not used as mechanical support, pedestal redesign, etc.

-Prior to advent of polymeric housings on surge arresters in the mid 1980s, the only choice was to use porcelain housings and their shortcomings in seismic performance had to be accepted, i.e. notably heavy mass, brittle fracture mode and statistical spread in break load.
-Polymeric housings inherently resolve these negative issues thanks to their relative light weight, flexibility, and different production methods.
-It has been the conservative nature of the electrical power industry that has slowed wholesale transition to polymeric housings.
-However, the specific use of silicone for the housings (rather than generically “polymer”) around the world has over time negated past concerns since it has proven to be UV stable (even at high altitude), pollution resistant (even under extreme conditions) and able to handle installation under a variety of physical and environmental conditions.
+Prior to the advent of polymer-housings on surge arresters in the mid 1980s, the only choice was to use porcelain-housings and their shortcomings in seismic performance (notably heavy mass, brittle fracture mode and statistical spread in break load) had to be accepted.
+Polymer housings inherently resolved these issues due to their relative light weight, flexibility, and different production methods.
+It has primarily been the conservative nature of the electrical industry that has slowed the wholesale transition to polymer-housings.
+However, specific use of silicone for the housings (rather than generically “polymer”) worldwide has overcome past concerns since it has proven to be UV stable, even at high altitude, pollution resistant, even under extreme conditions, and able to handle installation under a variety of physical and environmental conditions.
 Silicone as the housing on surge arresters has been used for almost 40 years (60 years on other apparatus) and is well-proven.
 In many regions with known high seismic activity, the preference is to use only silicone (polymer) housings on all electrical substation apparatus.
-There should no longer be any technical justification for users to exclude use of silicone-housed surge arresters in preference to porcelain-housed and silicone housings should therefore also be the preferential design type of choice in areas with high seismicity.
+There should no longer be any technical justification for users to exclude use of silicone-housed surge arresters in preference to porcelain-housed and silicone housings should also be the design of choice in seismic area.

 Surge arresters are an active protective device, which may acceptably overload as part of its normal operating duty, for example due to surge energy injection beyond its rated handling capability.
 To mitigate consequential effects, arresters are inherently not intended to be permanently mechanically loaded in service to any significant extent.

-A user in a seismic zone would surely be equally concerned about the seismic performance of the support structure itself, as the effect on the equipment mounted on it.
-It can therefore be argued that a 250% amplification of the ground acceleration is unrealistic for surge arrester support structures used in practice.
-Seismically suitable structures can be designed that do not amplify ground acceleration by a significant amount.
-From experience, the amplification factor of supports of typical switchyard equipment is known and significantly lower (often in the order of magnitude 1.0 – 1.5).
+A user in a seismic zone would be equally concerned about seismic performance of the support structure as the effect on the equipment mounted on it.
+It can therefore be argued that a 250% amplification of the ground acceleration is unrealistic for surge arrester support structures that are used in practice.
+Seismically suitable structures can be designed which do not amplify ground acceleration by a significant amount and, from experience, the amplification factor of supports of typical switchyard equipment is known and significantly lower – often in the order of magnitude 1.0 to 1.5.

 Studies have shown that simple and symmetrical equipment mounted on typical steel supports is subject to support amplification that closely resembles that of a single degree of freedom (SDOF) oscillator mounted in series with a secondary spring element.
 Hence, typical substation steel supports act as simple spring elements, introducing flexibility and reducing eigen frequencies.
-For equipment with eigen frequencies below approximately 10 Hz, which essentially applies to all main substation circuit apparatus including surge arresters, a generic support amplification factor of 1.5 will suffice; for all but perhaps the most extreme of seismically-poor designs.
+For equipment with eigen frequencies below approximately 10 Hz, which essentially applies to all main substation circuit apparatus including surge arresters, a generic support amplification factor of 1.5 will suffice, for all but perhaps the worst seismic designs.

-Unlike other substation equipment, the mounting structure is not normally within the surge arrester manufacturer’s scope of supply.
-Notwithstanding that it could be, there are typically too many permutations and combinations across multiple users to make it practical or economic to do so.
+Unlike other substation equipment, mounting structure is not within the surge arrester manufacturer’s scope of supply.
+Even if it would be, there are many permutations and combinations across multiple users that make this impractical or uneconomical.
 Hence, it is left to the supplier of the support structure to ensure that an appropriate structure is used, with the necessary structure amplification factor to uphold the designated safety factor at the arrester base.

-Surge arresters can on occasion be mounted on the transformer tank to uphold the shortest possible protective distance to the transformer bushings as well as to save space in the substation.
-The installation arrangement may use an outrigger platform/bracket, which has been argued to potentially transfer a significantly higher seismic load onto the arresters compared with on a ground-mounted pedestal.
-Each case would need to be evaluated on its merits, but it has been shown possible with due engineering diligence to design seismically-stiff platforms even for such applications – which would be preferable.
-Otherwise, the arresters can either be fitted with seismic dampers or be mounted elsewhere – which may have other negative consequences, e.g. added cost, clearance issues, separation effects, station layout and size, etc.
+Surge arresters may on occasion be mounted on the transformer tank to uphold the shortest possible protective distance to the transformer bushings as well as to save space in the substation.
+The installation arrangement can use an outrigger platform/bracket, which could potentially transfer a significantly higher seismic load onto arresters compared with on a ground-mounted pedestal.
+Each case would need to be evaluated but it has been shown possible to design seismically stiff platforms even for such applications, which would be preferable.
+Otherwise, arresters can either be fitted with seismic dampers or be mounted elsewhere – which could have negative consequences, e.g. added cost, clearance issues, separation effects, station layout and size.

 Since surge arresters are not crucial for immediate post-earthquake recovery, there is an opportunity to implement post-event inspection protocols.
 After an earthquake, surge arresters can readily and easily be inspected, fixing hardware retightened and other minor remedial work made as required or, if necessary, completely replaced quickly and with minimal downtime – surge arresters do not take a long time to install, nor do they require commissioning tests before taking into service.

 By comparison with most other HV substation equipment, surge arresters are relatively inexpensive and compact.
 Consequently, keeping spare surge arresters on hand would not require a large capital investment nor take up significant space in storage.
-It is therefore reasonable to expect it to be possible to hold spare surge arresters on site, at least at key substations in seismically active regions.
-Hence, the most stringent of criteria for seismic qualification should not need to apply where replacement equipment is readily available and planning an outage for their installation is manageable.
+It is therefore reasonable to expect it to be possible to hold spare surge arresters on site – at least at key substations in seismic areas.
+Hence, the most stringent of criteria for seismic qualification need not apply where replacement equipment is available and planning an outage for their installation is manageable.

 The method to be used for seismic qualification of surge arresters is commonly defined by either system voltage (Us), arrester rated voltage (Ur) or arrester continuous operating voltage (Uc or MCOV).
 See Table 1 for example.

-Moreover, there are noteworthy inconsistencies in the reasoning behind the methods and methodology for how to seismically qualify a surge arrester when based solely on voltage rating, including:
+Also, there are inconsistencies in the reasoning behind the methods and methodology for how to seismically qualify a surge arrester when based solely on voltage rating, including:

 1. The voltage rating of a modern-day surge arrester is determined by the quantity of MO resistors inside.
-The mass of an arrester is largely determined by the housing style, size, and number of units, together with the type and quantity of MO resistors and metallic spacers, and so too are seismic parameters like center of gravity, stiffness, modal frequencies, etc.
+The mass of an arrester is determined by housing style, size, and number of units, together with type and quantity of MO resistors and metallic spacers, and so too are seismic parameters such as center of gravity, stiffness, modal frequencies, etc.

 Regardless of whether the defining criteria is Ur or Uc (MCOV), a surge arrester housing will not change significantly in the ultimate seismic performance because of a minor difference in kV rating.
 For example, an arrester with Ur 84 kV / Uc 67 kV is likely to be used on a Us 100 kV system and so is one with Ur 90 kV / Uc 72 kV.
 The former would be able to be qualified by analysis whereas the latter would require to be shake-table tested.
 This is despite that they are highly likely in the same physical housing and the difference in mass could be as little as ~0.5 kg – in fact, it could be lower for the higher Ur, depending on the mass of metallic spacers used compared with the MO resistors.